SatenderKumar2698/amrutam-doctor-portal/README.md

 > ⚠️ Backend was not required and is therefore not implemented.

 ---
+*FOR running the project there is a simple dummy login screen enter and EmailID and anything is password area and login then full frontend project will be presented.*
 ## 📁 Project Structure
 amrutam-doctor-portal/
 ├── public/ # Public assets